seghil/OpenCavity/opencavity/Docs/tutorial2.rst

 Comparison with the first method
 ================================

-As we can see we the calculated modes looks like the calculated with one general ABCD system, however we can see some slight differences, for example small ripples  on each side of the mode and on the phase of the beam, this is the effect of the aperture.
-These effects does not appear when we us one round trip matrix because the field is calculated once to transform it from the first plane to the last one without passing trough intermediate steps, so even if at a given step in the system the beam is magnified we don't need larger calculation area as long as the beam is re-focused before the last plane, thus the sampling rate and the size of the calculation zone are determined according requirements of the first and the last plane only.
+As we can see we the calculated modes looks like the calculated with one general ABCD system, however we can see some slight differences, for example, small ripples  on each side of the mode and on the phase of the beam.
+This is the effect of the aperture.
+These effects didn't not appeared with the previous methods.
+This is explained by the fact that the field is calculated once on the starting plane only (after one round-trip).
+Therefore, even if at a given location in the system the beam is magnified we don't need larger calculation area as long as the beam is re-focused before the last plane, consequently, the sampling rate and the size of the calculation zone are determined according to the requirements of the first and the last plane only.
 This is a major advantage of the ABCD matrix formalism.
-However if for some reason we need to calculate the field at intermediate plane we have to take the size of the field at this plane into account.
+However, if for some reason we need to calculate the field at intermediate plane we have to take the size of the field at this plane into account.
 To get rid of the ripples in the example we can merely use a larger aperture size (a=200 for example)

 .. ipython::